Facts About Africa & Africans

-- Mansa Musa (Musa I) greatest legacy, was the hajj which not only caused an economic inflation in Mediterranean but indirectly supplied financial support for the Italian renaissance.
+- Mansa Musa (Musa I) greatest legacy, was the hajj which not only caused economic inflation in the Mediterranean but indirectly supplied financial support for the Italian renaissance.
 His Hajj brought massive development to Ancient Mali by bringing in technology and scholarship from the broader Islamic world.
-And ultimately resulted in Timbuktu being a center of scholarship for the Islamic world.
+And ultimately resulted in Timbuktu is a center of scholarship for the Islamic world.

 - European missionaries called the language Bangala, after the Bangala people, or Lingala.
 The latter was intended to mean ‘(language) of the Bangala’ or ‘of the River’ (that is, ‘Riverine Language’.
 However, this was an error, as the proper Bangi form would have been Kingala

 - A new study of 259 mummies has provided direct evidence of incest by measuring Pharaohs’ height variations and comparing it to the variation of the general Egyptian population at the time.
 King Amenhotep I was found to be one of the most obvious products of incest.
 Scientists believe he may have been born from three generations of sibling marriages.
 Pharaohs such as Thutmosis III scored lower on the incestuous scale as their grandparents were siblings, but not his parents.1)https://www.dailymail.co.uk/sciencetech/article-3080673/Pharaohs-didn-t-stray-far-sex-Scientists-proof-incest-differences-height-royal-mummies.html